-Dr. Narisra ‘Niti’ Srikureja, OB-GYN resident at Siriraj Hospital, opens up about sharing her patients’ lives, withstanding external pressure, and sacrifices in pursuit of her dreams.
+Dr. Narisra ‘Niti’ Srikureja, OB-GYN resident at Siriraj Hospital, opens up about her dreams.

 Venturing into the marathon that is the medical profession is strenuous enough, but when it puts you at odds with societal expectations, it can turn into an uphill climb.
 This was the test of mettle that 27-year-old Narisra ‘Niti’ Srikureja had to face as she traversed medical school, her medical internship, and finally her residency while braving naysayers.
 Now a second-year resident of Obstetrics and Gynaecology at Siriraj Hospital, Niti is secure in her love affair with a rewarding career that benefits both others and herself.